moraes/tipfy/docs/source/guide/templates.rst

 That's all you need.
 For completeness, let's see other ways to do the same thing, so that you can extend the API if needed.

-A different way is to define a function that is called right after the environment is created.
+You can also define a function that is called right after the environment is created.
 You do that in the configuration file.
-It must point to where the function is:
+It must point to where the function is located:

 **config.py**